itmm/hex/docs/add.md

 * and a default text

 ## Duplicating the current block
-* Duplicates the current block
+* duplicates the current block
 * and sets the current block to the new copy

 ```